-EXCUSED ABSENCES: The school will consider the following to be "Excused Absences"
+The school will consider the following to be "Excused Absences"

-- Illness - Short-term - Chronic illness Doctor notes may be required - Medical, Dental, Orthodontic, or Counseling Appointments - It is encouraged to schedule these appointment on "non-school Mondays" - Students are required to provide a confirmation to to school from all appointments - Illness or death in the extended family - Court appearances occasioned by family or personal action - Unsafe weather or condition beyond the student's control - Physical emergency conditions such as fire, flood, storm, etc. - Official religious holidays
+- Illness - Short-term chronic illness Doctor notes may be required - Medical, Dental, Orthodontic, or Counseling appointments: A confirmation note from the appointment is required upon return to school. - Urgent family illness or death in the family - Court appearances occasioned by family or personal action - Religious holidays or religious release time - Unsafe weather or condition beyond the student's control - Physical emergency conditions such as fire, flood, storm, etc. - Official religious holidays